frabervo/Programming/Python/projects/to_do_list/readme.md

 Last access: 08/16/2022

 ## Requirements
-+ The running operating system: Windows
++ The running operating system: Linux
 + Python3 is installed

 ## Functionalities of the application